You may or may not lose your rewards if you cancel your credit card before using them up. Here’s how to find out.

 If you want to keep your credit card rewards in good standing so you can use them when you’re ready, you have plenty of options to consider.
 The following tips can help you avoid losing rewards, depending on your situation:

 - Maintain a credit card from the same issuer that earns the same type of rewards.
-As mentioned already, sometimes maintaining a different rewards credit card from the same issuer can keep your points in good standing.
-Make sure to read over the terms and conditions of your credit card’s program so you know for sure.
+As mentioned already, sometimes maintaining a different rewards credit card in good standing from the same issuer is enough to retain your points and miles.
+Read over the terms and conditions of your credit card’s program so you know for sure.
+If not, you may need to take the extra step of transferring your rewards from one card to another.

 - Redeem your rewards before you cancel.
 You can also simply cash in your rewards before you cancel.
-Look for easy options like gift cards and merchandise, which could help you splurge for something fun.
+Look for easy options like gift cards and merchandise, which could help you splurge for something fun, or big-ticket items like Apple products.

 - Transfer your points to another person.
 Some programs, like Citi ThankYou points, let you transfer your points to other members.
 Just remember that transferred points sometimes have their own expiration dates.
 With Citi points for example, shared points are valid for only 90 days after they are received.